opensearch-project/project-website/_posts/2024-05-01-develop-guideline-multiple-data-source-in-opensearch-and-plugins.md

 }
 ```

-Now, use the UI component interfaces provided by the `dataSourceManagement` plugin.
+Now use the UI component interfaces provided by the `dataSourceManagement` plugin.

 With the `dataSourceManagement` plugin initialized, you can leverage its component interfaces.
 The following example demonstrates using the OpenSearch UI combobox as a base component to provide a UI for selecting data sources.
 It is stateful, fetching available data sources, returning the user's selection through a callback function, and updating the UI accordingly.
 ```